East Lake-Orient Park in Hillsborough County, Florida — The American South (South Atlantic)

 Erected by Hillsborough County.

-Topics and series.
-This memorial is listed in this topic list: War, Cold.
-In addition, it is included in the Former U.S. Presidents: #34 Dwight D. Eisenhower series list.
-A significant historical date for this entry is July 15, 1958.
+Topics.
+This memorial is listed in this topic list: Military.
+A significant historical date for this entry is May 13, 1916.

 Location.
 27° 58.645′ N, 82° 21.677′ W. Marker is in East Lake-Orient Park, Florida, in Hillsborough County.
 Memorial can be reached from U.S. 301, 0.2 miles East Dr. Martin Luther King Jr. Boulevard, on the right when traveling south.
 Marker stands within Hillsborough County Veterans Memorial Park.
 Touch for map.
 Marker is at or near this postal address: 3602 N US Highway 301, Tampa FL 33619, United States of America.
 Touch for directions.